 It’s never too early to get ready for Christmas.
-A surefire way to get into the holiday spirit is to set up an advent calendar.
+A surefire way to get into the holiday spirit is to set up an Advent calendar.

-What’s advent?
+What’s Advent?

-While many modern advent calendars focus on little treats and surprises hidden behind each calendar day, the original purpose of the advent season was to help Christians remain focused on the birth and return of Jesus Christ.
-In each advent package, there could be scriptures, Bible stories and prayers to help children understand what Christmas is all about, besides the sweet treats.
+While many modern Advent calendars focus on little treats and surprises hidden behind each calendar day, the original purpose of the Advent season was to help Christians remain focused on the birth and return of Jesus Christ.
+In each Advent package, there could be scriptures, Bible stories, and prayers to help children understand what Christmas is all about, besides the sweet treats.

-Traditionally, it can range from 22 to 28 days leading to Christmas.
+Traditionally, it can range from 22 to 28 days leading up to Christmas.
 All in all, it’s a fun way to get children (and adults) excited for the holiday season.

-IKEA’s 2022 Advent Calendar is here now
+IKEA’s 2025 Advent Calendar is here now

+Don’t miss your chance—head to your nearest IKEA store and grab one before they’re gone.
 If not, roll up your sleeves and check out our ideas and hacks for a unique DIY Advent Calendar.

 3 steps to a DIY Advent Calendar